AlexIbby/accessibilityGPT/README.md

 - Clone the repo using `git clone <repo_url>`
 - Install dependencies using `pip install -r requirements.txt`
 - Start the Flask app with `python app.py`
+- Note you will need your own OpenAI api-key

 Please read the [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.